 Challenges and opportunities

 The nature of this project requires particular sensitivities beyond what might be typically involved in planning initiatives.
 Significantly, the TKUA requires a willingness to work within the framework of Indigenous values and protocols.
 It is sometimes the case that traditional knowledges and outside perspectives are undermined by the assumptions of trained professionals.
 It is important to remember that all peoples involved in the project bring valuable perspectives that are important in reaching collective goals.
 Because there may be challenges associated with accessing various kinds of traditional knowledge, patience is key to ensuring respectful relations.

 Planners in Lethbridge have noted the value of ongoing and effective communication.
 To ensure the success of the project, it has been crucial to bring together all the nations involved as early as possible in the planning process.
 This enables good relations from the outset of the project and allows all parties involved to have a shared vision moving forward.

 The development community

 Offsite levies represent a critical vehicle for municipalities to secure improvements necessary to the development of new subdivisions.
 These levies represent a significant expense for developers.
-Consequently, the legislation specifically requires consultation with affected parties.
-Section 3.3 of The Principles and Criteria for Off Site Levies Regulation states that there is a shared responsibility between the municipality and developers for addressing and defining existing and future infrastructure requirements, while section 10 requires calculation of the levy to be determined in consultation with affected landowners and developers.
+Consequently, the legislation specifically requires the municipality to consult in good faith with stakeholders.